Middleton, Greater Manchester: Sport

 In January 2009, Middleton saw the opening of a new £13 million sports and leisure venue in the town centre.
 The Middleton Arena is a joint venture by Rochdale Metropolitan Borough Council and supermarket chain Tesco.
 The facility has replaced the old Middleton Civic Centre and Middleton Leisure Centre, allowing the site formerly occupied by these buildings to be cleared for further development into a supermarket.
-Said development resulted in the opening of a large Tesco Extra supermarket on July 6th, 2013.
+This resulted in the opening of a large Tesco Extra supermarket in July 2013.

 Middleton is also home to Rochdale Triathlon Club.
-Weekly coached swimming sessions are currently held at Middleton Arena, Tuesday 7-8pm and Thursday 9-10pm.
-The Hopwood Hall College offers a gym to both its students and members of the general public.
+The Hopwood Hall College offers a gym both to its students and members of the general public.

-Transport

-In 2005, the new Middleton bus station was opened to replace the old one, next to the Middleton Arndale shopping centre.
-The station, with 13 stands, cost £4.5 million and replaced the previous station which dated to the 1970s.
-The majority of services in Middleton are operated by Stagecoach Manchester and serve destinations including Bury, Oldham, Rochdale and Tameside.
-As it is in Greater Manchester, Middleton is serviced by the new (as of 2024) Bee Network initiative, provided and funded by Transport for Greater Manchester (TfGM).
-Bus services include the 17 between Rochdale and Manchester, the 18 between Langley and Manchester, the 59 between Oldham and Manchester, the 125 between Middleton and Heywood, and the 163 between Bury and Manchester.
-Middleton is located close to junction 19 of the M62 motorway and, at Rhodes, junction 21 of the M60 motorway.
+In popular culture